DreamLineLove/CS-1104/README.md

 - I also learned how to interact with the standard input and output (the command-line or terminal) using C++ functions.
   - In part, I learned getline() and various other functions to handle the stdin in a buffered stream.
   - In part, I had to use \<cstdio\> and \<iostream\>
 - I learned the difference between pointers and references, pointer dereferencing, and pointer arithmetic in arrays.
+- I also learned various functions from the \<cmath\> header like pow().
 <!----
 - (Array) insertion and deletion
 - Linear search